 How long does it take to charge an electric car?

-This is the most common way to charge an electric vehicle.
-The Government’s Go Ultra Low campaign estimates that 90% of electric vehicles are charged at home.
-How quickly your car charges at home depends on two factors: the speed of charge, and how much charge you need.
+This is the most common way to charge an electric vehicle, with the Government’s Go Ultra Low campaign estimating that 90% of electric cars are charged at home.
+How quickly your car charges at home depends on two factors: the power supply, and the quantity of electricity you need to charge your car's battery.

-An electric car battery is always measured in kWh (kilowatt-hours) – a unit of energy.
+The size of an electric car battery is always measured in kWh (kilowatt-hours) – a unit of energy.
 Meanwhile, the charging power from a wallbox is listed in kW – a measure of power.
-A quick way to know how long it will take to charge your electric car is to use this formula:
+A quick way to know how long it will take to charge your electric car is to use this simple formula:

-A crucial point to understand with electric vehicles is that you will rarely need to fully charge one.
+A crucial point to understand with electric vehicles is that you will rarely need charge them fully on a daily basis.
 Much like running out of fuel completely in a petrol or diesel car, electric vehicles are very unlikely run out of electricity if they’re driven sensibly.
-This is why a 60 or 80% charge is often a more accurate representation of charging time.
+This is why you're only ever likely to charge a battery up to 60 or 80% of its maximum capacity based on most people's average daily mileage.

-Importantly, most electric vehicle owners will charge their car overnight when it’s not used.
-When viewed like this, you could say they are saving time over a conventional petrol or diesel car.
+Importantly, most electric vehicle owners will charge their car overnight when it’s not being used.
+When viewed like this, you could you'd be saving time compared to driving a petrol or diesel vehicle, as you'll rarely have to make the effort to stop at a forecourt.

-This is because when they come to use the vehicle in the morning, it’s ready to go.
-If driven within its range, it won’t require plugging in until the evening.
-Conversely, a petrol or diesel car might require refuelling.
-This is always done outside the home, and takes much longer than simply plugging a connector into a socket.
+This is because an electric car will be ready to go as soon as you need it.
+If driven within its range, it won’t need to be plugged in until the evening.
+Visiting a petrol station takes much longer than simply plugging a connector into a socket.

 Public charging stations often work much quicker than the 3kW charging speeds at home.
-As of June 2019, there are nearly 24,000 public chargers in over 8,000 locations, meaning finding one is easy.
+As of December 2019, there are nearly 29,000 public chargers in over 10,000 locations in the UK, meaning finding one is becoming increasingly easy.

-Public charging stations can be divided into fast and rapid chargers.
-Fast chargers work anywhere between 7kW and 22kW, while rapid chargers work between 43kW and 50kW.
-Tesla’s Supercharger network works at 120kW, with speeds of 250kW arriving in the next 12 months.
+Public charging stations can be divided into two categories: fast and rapid chargers.
+Fast chargers work anywhere between 7kW and 50kW, while anything above that threshold can be considered a rapid charger.
+Tesla’s Supercharger network works at up to 120kW, with speeds of 250kW arriving next year.
 However, this network is reserved for Tesla owners.

-There’s no difference between a home charging unit at 7kW or a public charging unit at 7kW, so using the same 40kWh Nissan Leaf, it would be fully recharged in 5.7 hours.
+There’s no difference between a home charging unit at 7kW or a public charging unit at 7kW, so using the same 35.5kWh Nissan Leaf above, it would be fully recharged in a little over five hours.

-An 11kW public charger would fully recharge the car in 3.6 hours, while a 22kW unit would do so in less than two hours.
-A 50kW rapid charger would charge the Leaf in 48 minutes.
+An 11kW public charger would fully recharge the car in just over three hours, while a 22kW unit would do so in less than two hours.
+A 100kW charger would replenish the battery from empty to 80% in just over a quarter of an hour.

 It’s worth bearing in mind that not all electric vehicles come with the capacity for rapid AC or DC charging.
-This means they are often limited to either 22kW or 7kW fast charging.
+This means some will be limited to either 22kW or 7kW fast charging, so it's worth double checking this before you buy any particular model.

 It’s also important to note which connector type your car has, as some charging stations do not support every connector type possible.
 Consult your vehicle brochure or handbook to find out the correct charging types and speeds for your current or potential electric vehicle purchase.